codenvibes/CS/12 AI SECURITY FUNDAMENTALS/01 FUNDAMENTALS OF AI SECURITY.md

 ### Why does responsible AI matter for cyber security?

-Responsible Artificial Intelligence (Responsible AI) is an approach to developing, assessing, and deploying AI systems in a safe, trustworthy, and ethical way.
-AI systems are the product of many decisions made by those who develop and deploy them.
+==Responsible Artificial Intelligence (Responsible AI) is an approach to developing, assessing, and deploying AI systems in a safe, trustworthy, and ethical way.== AI systems are the product of many decisions made by those who develop and deploy them.
 From system purpose to how people interact with AI systems, Responsible AI can help proactively guide these decisions toward more beneficial and equitable outcomes.
 That means keeping people and their goals at the center of system design decisions and respecting enduring values like fairness, reliability, and transparency.

 Microsoft's Responsible AI Standard is a framework for building AI systems according to six principles: fairness, reliability and safety, privacy and security, inclusiveness, transparency, and accountability.
 For Microsoft, these principles are the cornerstone of a responsible and trustworthy approach to AI, especially as intelligent technology becomes more prevalent in products and services that people use every day.